TITLE 35: ENVIRONMENTAL PROTECTION

 PART 252 PUBLIC PARTICIPATION IN THE AIR POLLUTION CONTROL PERMIT PROGRAM

-SECTION 252.301 USEPA REVIEW AND OBJECTION
+SECTION 252.301 USEPA REVIEW OF AND OBJECTION TO PROPOSED CAAPP PERMITS

-Section 252.301 USEPA Review and Objection
+Section 252.301 USEPA Review of and Objection to Proposed CAAPP Permits

-f) If the CAAPP permit has not yet been issued and USEPA objects to the proposed permit as a result of a petition, the Agency shall not issue the permit until USEPA's objection has been resolved.
-The Agency shall provide for a 10-day comment period as set forth in subsection (c) above.
+e) If the CAAPP permit has not yet been issued and USEPA objects to the proposed permit as a result of a petition, the Agency shall not issue the permit until USEPA's objection has been resolved.
+The Agency shall provide for a 10-day comment period as set forth in subsection (b).
 A petition does not, however, stay the effectiveness of a permit or its requirements if the permit was issued after expiration of the 45-day review period and prior to a USEPA objection.

-(Source: Added at 17 Ill.
+(Source: Amended at 44 Ill.
 Reg.
-9684, effective June 10, 1993)
+10873, effective June 10, 2020)